uriyyo/fastapi-pagination/docs/tutorials/first-steps.md

 {! ../docs_src/tutorial/first_steps.py !}
 ```

-Return type/response model is `Page`.
-It means that this endpoints can use `paginate` function inside it.
+The return type/response model is `Page`.
+It means that this endpoint can use the `paginate` function inside it.

 ## Step 4: paginate the data